Biology (BIOL)

 BIOL 330G Special Topic: Unearthing Arthropods 3

 A general introduction to the biology and classification of non-insect arthropods, with a focus on spiders and other arachnids.
 This course targets the remaining members of the Arthropod phylum (BIOL 350A covers Entomology), which covers much of the groups that an Invertebrate Biology course would.
 The course takes a comparative anatomy approach, and surveys arthropod morphology, taxonomy, behavior, ecology and diversity.
-We will spend some of the lecture time looking at specimens, or going out on campus to observe and collect arthropods in their natural environments.
-We'll consider reasons for the success and diversity of arthropods, which comprise 75% of all living organisms on Earth!
-We'll focus on spiders (my speciality!) for at least one third of the semester, and current research in arachnology, as well as applied research utilizing spider silk, venom and genomes.
-We'll also spend some time considering the significance of arthropods across various cultures and mythologies, as well as in art forms.
+Time will be devoted to looking at specimens in the lab and going out on campus to observe and collect arthropods in their natural environments.
+Some time will be devoted to the significance of arthropods across various cultures and mythologies, as well as in art forms.
+Prerequisites: BIOL 151

 Prerequisites: BIOL 151